 - Data & Analytics

 The courses above can turn the most profit for affiliate marketers.
 However, is the commission rate worth it?

 A few years ago, the Udemy affiliate program could offer a 40% or 50% commission to affiliate members.
-However, that percentage slowly dwindled until where it is today.
+However, that percentage slowly dwindled to where it is today.

-But because his IP address has been marked, you’ll definitely get your cut.
+But because his IP address has been marked, you’ll get your cut.